cjporteo/SPX-keras-ml/README.md

 The two most noteworthy features in this model are **DIX** and **GEX**, provided from https://squeezemetrics.com.
 These indicators give insight into market-makers' buying activity in dark pools, serving as an interesting proxy for investor sentiment.
 I'll do my best to provide a succinct (oversimplified) explanation of them both here, but for a more in-depth explanation, I suggest reading the White Paper [here](https://squeezemetrics.com/monitor/download/pdf/short_is_long.pdf?).

 **DIX (Dark Index):** Dark pool short volume across all components of the S&P 500®.
-Higher short volume for a MM suggest means more investors are buying.
+Higher short volume for a MM means more investors are buying.
 See the table below.

 ![enter link description](https://i.imgur.com/wrjz2DS.png)